-From 1925 to 1969 Meher Baba extensively traveled many countries around the world including America, Australia and within India working with the poor, lepers or meeting God-Intoxicated persons (known in some Indian languages as “masts”).
+From 1925 to 1969 Meher Baba extensively travelled many countries around the world including America, Australia and within India working with the poor, lepers or meeting God-intoxicated persons (known in some Indian languages as “masts”).
 The Words of his Divine Knowledge are available in the form of wonderful Books like God Speaks, Discourses, and some recently discovered manuscripts published as Infinite Intelligence.

 In 1954 Meher Baba declared himself to be the Avatar of the Age, which is a similar term like the Buddha, Christ or Prophet of the present time and said that all religions of the World should be regarded as “beads on one string.”
 He stated that he has come to redeem the humanity from the bondage of false spirituality and show the real path to God’s Love, which he explained could be found in one’s own heart.

 Most of his later years were spent in Seclusion for his inner Spiritual work, yet occasionally his followers organized Mass Darshan programmes where thousands of his followers visited and met him personally.
 As he lived in a time of inventions, fortunately we have a number of films and photographs of his life activity.
 Meher Baba, though a famous person, led a very normal life without luxuries and comforts, living his entire life with a group of close companions, in simplicity and discipline, as even the men and women followers of his Ashram always lived in separate premises.